hbctraining/Training-modules/Tips_and_Tricks_on_O2/lessons/job_managment.md

 You will notice that `job_1` is hopefully running, while `job_2` has a "PENDING" state and the "NODELIST(REASON)" states that it is due to a "(Dependency)".

 > NOTE: While the behavior can change between implementations of SLURM, on O2, when a job exits with an error, it removes all `afterok` dependent jobs from the queue.
 Some other implementations of SLURM will not remove these jobs from the queue, but the provided reason when you check will be `DependencyNeverSatified`.
 In this case, you will need to manually cancel these jobs.

+## Job arrays <a name="jobarray"></a>

+If your work consists of a large number of tasks which differ only in some parameter, you can conveniently submit many tasks at once using a job array, also known as a task array or an array job.

 ## Monitoring your jobs